A New Form of Soft Supersymmetry Breaking?

-There is nothing inconsistent about these supergauge transformations: they maintain the same chirality, reality, and boson/fermion matrix structure of the fields upon which they act.
-If the group chosen had been $SU(N)\times SU(N)$, on the other hand, then there would have been inconsistencies.
-For example, the gauge transformation of $\eta_1$ includes terms like $\eta_1 \to e^{i\alpha_1} \eta_1 e^{-i\alpha_2}+...$ Those terms are not constrained to be traceless, so the transformed $\eta_1$ would no longer be an $SU(N)$ matrix; it would be a $U(N)$ matrix.
+where a $T$ superscript refers to the transpose just in group space (not in spin space).
+In \cite{alternative,Twisted} it is shown that if $V$ satisfies the first expression above, then it also satisfies the second (conjugate representations are available).
+There is nothing inconsistent about the above supergauge transformations: they maintain the same chirality, reality, and boson/fermion matrix structure of the fields upon which they act.
+If the group chosen had been $SU(N)_1\times SU(N)_2$, on the other hand, then there would have been inconsistencies.
+For example, the gauge transformation of $\lambda_1$ includes terms like $\lambda_1 \to e^{i\alpha_1} \lambda_1 e^{-i\alpha_2}+...$ Those terms are not constrained to be traceless, so the transformed $\lambda_1$ would no longer be an $SU(N)$ matrix; it would be a $U(N)$ matrix.